vishnupriyapesu/pes_pd/README.md

 </details>

-# DAY-5 Power Distribution Network and Routing
+# DAY-5 Final steps for RTL2GDS using tritonRoute and openSTA
 <details>
 <summary> routing and DRC </summary>